tracylooloo/SecurityThiefDemo/README.md

 My personal evaluation of the project was that it was fun, unique, and insightful.
 I got to get my hands on a little bit of everything from 3D printing and wiring to coding and storytelling which I really enjoyed.

 I was not expecting to have issues with connecting my pi to the Alexa cloud service, and was surprised by the firewall and restrictions implemented by Duke OIT.
 This did make me more aware of the security and "behind the scenes" of Duke networks, and how different it is from a home network, which actually helped me prove my of my point regarding the vulnerability of smart home devices.
 Although my LED strip couldn't be connected on Duke's WiFi, I plan to bring back the set up over winter break and try it in my home.

+Also, this was my first experience learning about the raspberry pi, which I thought was cool because I have always been curious about it.

 In the future I would try integrating my Alexa Skill with other API's outside of Amazon just to expand its capacity and see how it works.